Chiral Altermagnetic Magnetoelectrics

+In this work, we introduce a new class of chiral altermagnetic magnetoelectrics in structurally chiral, nonpolar altermagnetic systems and identify the experimentally well-characterized three-dimensional metal-organic framework K[Co(HCOO)$_3$] as a promising material platform.
+K[Co(HCOO)$_3$] exhibits chirality-locked \emph{g}-wave altermagnetic spin splitting together with dual-mode switchable electric polarization controlled by N\'eel-vector reorientation and structural chirality.
+Specifically, N\'eel-vector reorientation generates a finite electric polarization and reverses its sign, whereas chirality switching between left- and right-handed enantiomers produces an additional sign reversal.
+The associated electronic and optical responses provide effective readout channels for these switchable states.
+Our results establish chiral altermagnetic magnetoelectrics as a promising route to chirality- and N\'eel-vector-controlled nonvolatile multifunctional spintronics.

-\textit{Introduction---} Altermagnetism represents a third class of collinear magnetic phase that uniquely bridges the fundamental dichotomy between conventional ferromagnetism and antiferromagnetism~\cite{add1,add2,add3}.
-It is characterized by symmetry-compensated magnetic moments, nonrelativistic alternating spin-split electronic structures~\cite{HY-Ma2021,XD-Zhou2024,RW-Zhang2024,add4,add5,add7,add8,add9,FY-Zhang2025,B-Jiang2025}.
-This distinct characteristic enables the altermagnets (AMs) to integrate the key advantages of ferromagnets (FMs) and antiferromagnets (AFMs), thereby giving rise to a range of emergent physical properties, including unconventional spin transport~\cite{add27,H-Bai2023,H-Bai2022,Karube2022,add10}, anomalous Hall effect (AHE)~\cite{add13,add14,add15,add78,add80,add81}, anomalous thermal transport~\cite{XD-Zhou2024,Badura2025,L-Han2024}, magneto-optical effects (MOEs)~\cite{add58,Samanta2020,Mazin2021,add18,add19,add20,add21,add82,add83,add84}, significant tunneling magnetoresistance~\cite{Libor2022,add22,add23}, and intriguing magnetoelectric effect~\cite{add24,add25,add26,YQ-Zhu2025,MQ-Gu2025,ZY-Zhu2025}.
-In particular, the AHE and MOEs, which were previously restricted to FMs and complex non-collinear AFMs, can now be achieved in AMs---a breakthrough that circumvents the constraints of collinear AFMs~\cite{ZZ-Guo2025_AM,add29,add30,add31}.
-Therefore, such remarkable properties of AMs present a new paradigm for overcoming the application bottlenecks of conventional FMs and AFMs in spintronic devices.
+\textit{Introduction---}Altermagnetism represents a third class of collinear magnetic order that uniquely bridges the fundamental dichotomy between conventional ferromagnetism and antiferromagnetism~\cite{add1,add2,guo_AM2025,add30,add31}.
+It is characterized by compensated magnetic moments and nonrelativistic alternating spin-split band structures~\cite{HY-Ma2021,RW-Zhang2024,add4,add5,add7,add8,FY-Zhang2025,B-Jiang2025}.
+This distinct characteristic enables altermagnets (AMs) to integrate the key advantages of ferromagnets (FMs) and antiferromagnets (AFMs), giving rise to a variety of emergent phenomena, including unconventional spin transport~\cite{add27,H-Bai2023,H-Bai2022,Karube2022}, anomalous Hall effect~\cite{add13,add14,add78,add80}, anomalous thermal transport~\cite{XD-Zhou2024,Badura2025,L-Han2024}, and magneto-optical effects~\cite{add58,Mazin2021,add19,add20,add21,add82,add84}.
+These features establish AMs as a promising platform for spintronic functionalities beyond the limits of conventional FMs and AFMs.